Supernova-Studio/builder_generator_dart/README.md

 ## Serialization

-Data classes can be serialized and deserialized using [json_serializable](https://pub.dev/packages/json_serializable) package.
+Data classes can be serialized using [json_serializable](https://pub.dev/packages/json_serializable) package.
 If your data classes have built collections, then you need to use [json_serializable_immutable_collections](https://pub.dev/packages/json_serializable_immutable_collections) as well.

 ## Utilities